ash-project/ash/documentation/topics/security/actors-and-authorization.md

 Authorization in Ash involves three things:

-* actor - the entity (i.e user, organization, device) performing a given action
+* actor - the entity (i.e user, organization, device) performing a given action.
+See [the glossary](/documentation/topics/reference/glossary.md#actor) for more.
 * authorize? - a flag that tells Ash to run authorization.
 * authorizers - the extensions on a resource that can modify or forbid the action.